 Diabetes mellitus is a worldwide problem.
-It is considered a syndrome because it involves a number of metabolic events happening at the molecular level resulting in the involvement of multiple organs and a vast variety of signs and symptoms.
+It is considered a syndrome because it involves several metabolic events happening at the molecular level, resulting in the involvement of multiple organs and a vast variety of signs and symptoms.

-Due to the increasing incidence and prevalence of diabetes mellitus, researchers have come to the conclusion that more awareness about diabetes can only be the way of reducing and treating the disease.
+Due to the increasing incidence and prevalence of diabetes mellitus, researchers have concluded that raising awareness about diabetes can only be one way of reducing and treating the disease.
 The main purpose now is to delay or avoid the complications of diabetes as much as possible.

 Complications of diabetes mellitus

-Following the most common types of complications of diabetes mellitus
+The following are the most common types of complications of diabetes mellitus:

 - Vasculopathy